 Competitive exchange rates make WorldRemit the clear winner.
 Send $500 to France with WorldRemit instead of Western Union would give your recipient nearly 20 more euros to play with.

 Delivery speed varies with transfer options.
-At an agent location or by phone, your transfer could be delivered in minutes (at higher costs).
+At an agent location or by phone, your transfer could be delivered in minutes but at higher costs.
 Your cheapest options could take five days or longer, depending on the country.

 Sending money via bank transfer typically takes one to three business days to most banks, although a few banks offer instant transfers.
-Sending cash via Mobile Money or airtime top-up are available immediately.
+Cash is available immediately through Mobile Money or airtime top-up.

 Winner: WorldRemit